Lyndon B. Johnson National Historical Park

 Historic district in Texas, U.S.

 Lyndon B. Johnson National Historical Park is a United States National Historical Park in central Texas about 50 mi west of Austin in the Texas Hill Country.
 The park protects the birthplace, home, ranch, and grave of Lyndon B. Johnson, 36th president of the United States.
-During Johnson's administration, the LBJ Ranch was known as the Texas White House because the President spent approximately 20% of his time in office there.
+During Johnson's administration, the LBJ Ranch was known as the Texas White House because the President spent approximately 20% of his time in office there and was equipped with all the communication technology so Johnson can carry out his duties.
 Johnson donated the ranch in his will to the public to form the park, with the provision that it "remain a working ranch and not become a sterile relic of the past".
 Following Lyndon's death, it was one of a number of residences used by former First Lady Lady Bird Johnson prior to her death in 2007.

 Districts and features

 The park consists of two discontiguous areas, the Johnson City District and the LBJ Ranch District.
 The Johnson City District, located in Johnson City, contains the boyhood home of President Johnson and his grandparents' log cabin settlement, as well as the National Park Visitor Center.
 The LBJ Ranch District is located roughly 14 mi west of Johnson City along the north side of the Pedernales River in Gillespie County.
 The ranch was the Johnson family retreat during his period of greatest influence, and is the site of the family cemetery.
 This gives the visitors a perspective of President Johnson's life when he was in office.